medikoo/site-tree-router/README.md

 Supported options:

-- __notFound__ - view configuration, that should be used when route for provided url was not found.
+- __notFound__ - view which should be used when route for provided url was not found.
 If not provided, router will crash when its invoked with unmatched path

 Additionally all options as described in [controller-router](https://github.com/medikoo/controller-router#getrouterroutes-options) documentation, are supported.